dimitrypo/rails_stack_demo/README.md

 ```

 ### Browser Configuration
-Firefox with Geckodriver was chosen for feature testing due to its superior compatibility with Docker environments, particularly when running on Apple Silicone machines.
+Firefox with Geckodriver was chosen for feature testing due to its compatibility with Docker environments, particularly on Apple Silicon machines.
 This ensures consistent test execution across development and CI environments.

 ### Testing Features
 - **Containerized Testing**: All tests run in isolated Docker containers